dmitrycello/yaglpp/docs/INSTALLATION.md

 ![05-glfw-build-1](05-glfw-build-1a.png)

-In the opened IDE, make sure _Debug x64_ configuration is set.
-Then right-click the _glfw_ project and select _Properties_:
+In the opened IDE right-click the _glfw_ project and select _Properties_:

 ![05-glfw-build-2](05-glfw-build-2c.png)